 A number of the Sedum will be blooming now. they are a bit like vegetables that bolt.
 Many seem to exhaust themselves by shooting up heavy blooms and they become quite spindly.
 After they finish blooming, pruning to encourage lower branching can be helpful. some varieties will wait until fall to grow back out.
 They sure are pretty now:

-Many of the succulents will be easier to keep looking lush if they are protected from hot summer sun, particularly if they are in containers.
+Many of the succulents will be easier to keep looking lush if they are protected from the hot summer sun, particularly if they are in containers.
 Placing containers in the afternoon shade by moving them under eaves, or a tree that's not too messy, can be a good way to do this.
-A well placed patio umbrella also works.
+A well-placed patio umbrella also works.
 Hope you are all enjoying a fine summer!